adrianfaciu/adrianfaciu.dev/content/posts/2022-25-01---TypeScript-template-literal-types.md

         ? `${Key}, ${KeysOf<Omit<T, Key>>}` | Key
         : never;

 Lets go through it step by step.
 We created a generic type with two arguments: the type of the object we want to use and an union with property names of that type.
 By default, this will be a union of all the property names, like we've seen before.
+In most cases we'll use the generic type by passing in only the first argument, as most of the time we want to go through all of the properties, which is what the default, `keyof T`, value does.

 Then, we use a conditional type to see if the second generic argument, the `Key`, looks like a `string`.
 This will happen most of the time, for all the properties of our type.
 When there are no more properties, it will be an empty set, so no string, and we return `never`.
 This is our way to make sure we don't get into infinite recursive calls.

 Now, if we still have properties to process, we construct our template literal type: `${Key},${KeysOf<Omit<T, Key>>}`.
 We want the properties to be separated by a comma, so we add it there.
 Then we use the same type to create a recursive call.

 The trick here is to use the [Omit](https://mariusschulz.com/blog/the-omit-helper-type-in-typescript) helper type.
 Each time we process a property name, we call the same type recursively, but without the processed property.
-In this way we handle all of the properties one by one, until we call the type with an empty set.
+In this way we handle all the properties one by one, until we call the type with an empty set.
 In that case, the `Key` will no longer be a string, so we will return never and stop the recursive call.

     type CarWithoutName = Omit<Car, 'name'>;